 There are different situations one could have a disk signature collision, so this is only one example.

-“The fundamental change towards how our flash drive works should draw attention for those looking for read-only USB flash drives” says Greg Morris, CEO of Nexcopy Inc.
+“The fundamental change towards how our flash drive works should draw attention for those looking for USB write protection for flash drives” says Greg Morris, CEO of Nexcopy Inc.

 What is unique about the Lock License approach is whenever power is cut to the device, for example disconnection, the USB is automatically write protected.
 This is the strongest first line defense against malicious software or virus jumping onto a flash drive without the user knowing.
 It is impossible to infect a USB drive if the device is write protected.